Jewish views on slavery: Curse of Ham as a justification for slavery

-Some scholars have asserted that the Curse of Ham described in Judaism's religious texts was a justification for slavery—citing the Tanakh (Jewish Bible) verses and the Talmud.
-Scholars such as David M. Goldenberg have analyzed the religious texts, and concluded that those conclusions on faulty interpretations of Rabbinical sources: Goldenberg concludes that the Judaic texts do not explicitly contain anti-black precepts, but instead later race-based interpretations were applied to the texts by later, non-Jewish analysts.
+Some scholars have asserted that the Curse of Ham which is described in Judaism's religious texts was used as a justification for slavery—citing the Tanakh (Jewish Bible) verses and the Talmud.
+Scholars such as David M. Goldenberg have analyzed the religious texts, and as a result of their analyses, they have concluded that those conclusions are based on faulty interpretations of Rabbinical sources: Goldenberg concludes that the Judaic texts do not advocate any explicit anti-black precepts, instead, later race-based interpretations were applied to the texts by later, non-Jewish analysts.

-While a slave of non-Jewish origin is known in Jewish law by the term "Canaanite slave", in fact this status applies to any person of non-Jewish origin held in bondage by an Israelite.
+While a slave of non-Jewish origin is known by the term "Canaanite slave in Jewish law", in fact this status should be applied to any person of non-Jewish origin who is held in bondage by an Israelite.
 According to Jewish law, such a slave should undergo a form of conversion to Judaism, after which they are obligated to perform all mitzvot except positive time-dependent mitzvot (just as Jewish women do), making him of a higher rank than ordinary gentiles when there is a question on whose life should be saved first.
 Moreover, whenever a Canaanite slave is set free he becomes a free Israelite with the same status as any other Jew, including permission to marry a Jewish woman.